vinas94/Events-Prediction-Project-Fork/README.md

 Vectorization would be useful for object columns category_code and brand columns.
 Furthermore, I would suggest to transform product_id and category_id into into object type and vectorize as well.
 Think of product_id as a product name.

-Proposed method would be tf.keras.layers.TextVectorization Tokenization, Stemmisation, Lemmisation, removing StopWords etc. is not needed, it is already cleaned.
+Proposed method would be tf.keras.layers.TextVectorization.

+Tokenization, Stemmisation, Lemmisation, removing StopWords etc. is not needed, it is already cleaned.
+We also do not need sentiment analysis or similarity checks.
 The purpose of vectorisation is to avoid one hot fix encoding and create a mapping.

 ##### Dealing with class imbalance

-view        458082
+- view        458082
-cart         34668
+- cart         34668
-purchase     23105
+- purchase     23105
 Proposal would be to use Tomek Links to reduce the views.

 We could also check: